 |National Science Foundation Graduate Fellowship||2003||Honorable Mention |

-Peder Larson, PhD, is an Assistant Professor in Residence and a Principal Investigator in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
+Peder Larson, PhD, is an Associate Professor in Residence and a Principal Investigator in the Department of Radiology and Biomedical Imaging at the University of California, San Francisco.
 Dr. Larson's research program is primarily centered around developing new MRI scanning and reconstruction technology for improved clinical outcomes.
 These developments in his group are aimed at several applications:

 Metabolic imaging methods using hyperpolarized carbon-13 MRI

 This exciting new imaging modality in currently in Phase I and Phase II clinical trials for oncologic applications, and Dr. Larson's group is responsible for the scanning methods used in these trials.
 His group is also developing new methods, aimed to provide faster, more accurate and higher-resolution imaging as well as generate new types of information and image contrast.